encoredev/encore/docs/how-to/migrate-away.md

 We believe that adopting Encore is a low-risk decision for several reasons:

 - There's no upfront work to get the benefits
-- Encore apps are normal Go programs
+- Encore apps are normal programs where less than 5% of the code is Encore-specific
-- All infrastructure, and data, is in your own cloud account
+- All infrastructure, and data, lives in your own account in AWS/GCP
 - It's simple to integrate with "unsupported" cloud services and other systems
 - Key parts are Open Source, including the [parser](https://github.com/encoredev/encore/tree/main/parser), [compiler](https://github.com/encoredev/encore/tree/main/compiler), and [runtime](https://github.com/encoredev/encore/tree/main/runtime)